mjhoptics/opticalglass/docs/OG_Quickstart/OG_Quickstart.rst

 Plot Refractive Index vs Wavelength
 -----------------------------------

-You can get all of the refractive indices for a NumPy array of wavelengths using the :meth:`~.glass.Glass.calc_rindex` method of the glass object.
-This is (potentially) faster than using a loop over wavelengths and :meth:`~.glass.Glass.rindex`.
+You can get all of the refractive indices for a NumPy array of wavelengths using the :meth:`~.glass.GlassPandas.calc_rindex` method of the glass object.
+This is (potentially) faster than using a loop over wavelengths and :meth:`~.glass.GlassPandas.rindex`.

 .. code:: ipython3